Send Prison information

 Originally an Isolation Hospital, Send first became a Prison in 1962 when it opened as a Junior Detention Centre.
 It remained as such until 1987 when it was re-classified as a category C Adult Male Training Prison.

-Re-rolled in 1998 and completely rebuilt by 1999, Send currently operates as a closed Female Training Prison.
-It also houses a 20 bed Addictive Treatment Unit, an 80 bed Resettlement Unit and a Therapeutic Community with a capacity of 40.
+Re-rolled in 1998 and completely rebuilt by 1999, HMP Send currently operates as a closed Female Training Prison.
+It also houses a 20 bed Substance misuse Unit, an 80 bed Resettlement Unit and a Therapeutic Community with a capacity of 40.

 Tel: 01483 471000